 The Good & The Bad: What This Means for You

-As discussed previously, these changes are designed to boost domestic production, which will help to eventually improve the health of the solar industry in the US.
+As discussed previously, tariffs are designed to boost domestic production, which will (in theory, at least) help to eventually improve the health of the solar industry in the US.

 Even US-made product prices are likely to increase due to the tariffs on raw materials.

-As the solar industry adapts to these changes, it's crucial to stay informed and plan accordingly.
-If you're considering investing in solar energy, now is the time to act: before tariffs go into effect.
+As the solar industry and overall economy adapts to these changes, it's crucial to stay informed and plan accordingly.
+If you're considering investing in solar energy, now is the time to act: before further tariffs go into effect.

 To get a no-hassle, low priced quote, get started with Project Solar’s instant online calculator.